caktus/rapidsms-appointments/docs/overview.rst

     APPT MOVE Joe <Date>

-where ``<DATE>`` denotes the new appointement date.
-A new reminder will be sent for the new appointment date.
+where ``<DATE>`` denotes the new appointment date.
+A new reminder will be sent for the new appointment.